 Most yachts are based in Tenerife (Marina Del Sur) and Lanzarote (Marina Lanzarote).
 Lanzarote is well-served by the Lanzarote Airport.
 For Tenerife, you will need to fly in and out of the North or South Tenerife Airport, which have frequent flights from Europe and the USA.

-To fully appreciate the magic of the Canary Islands, we recommend dedicating time each day to explore ashore.
+To fully appreciate the magic of the Canary Islands, we recommend dedicating time each day to exploring ashore.
 Beyond exceptional sailing, these islands offer captivating natural landscapes and unique attractions waiting to be discovered.
+A must-visit is the Timanfaya National Park on Lanzarote, renowned for its lunar-like volcanic landscapes and fascinating geothermal activity.

+Additionally, make time for a walk along the majestic Famara cliffs, offering panoramic views over the Chinijo Archipelago - Europe’s largest marine protected area.
+This remarkable viewpoint presents the perfect opportunity for memorable photographs and quiet reflection.
 Balancing your sailing itinerary with onshore adventures ensures an unforgettable holiday experience, allowing you and your crew to fully immerse yourselves in the diverse beauty of the Canary Islands.

 Day 1: Santa Cruz Marina, Tenerife (Check-in)